DanTheServerMan/ansible/linux/roles/mount-nfs/README.md

 A Linux machine with network connectivity to both your device, the internet for package downloads, and a functioning NFS export.

+It also assumes that there is no firewall that may block connectivity, either on the NAS, network, or host.

+This role was developed targeting Ubuntu 24.04 and has not been tested on a Red Hat-based system.

 Role Variables
 --------------